italofelipe/italofelipe/README.md

 - 👨🏽‍💻 Front End Developer@Vortigo Digital (where magic happens everyday)

-- 🌱 Currently learning Java language and Clean Architecture and Clean Code;
+- 🌱 Currently learning Java language, Clean Architecture and Clean Code;

 - Passioned about Economics 📊, History 👨🏻‍🏫 and Cooking 👨🏻‍🍳;

-- Addicted to World of Warcraft, Apex Legends and Age of Empires(I never told ya I'm a good player xD).
+- Addicted to World of Warcraft, Apex Legends and Age of Empires (I never told ya I'm a good player xD).

 - 💬 Ask me about anything, I am happy to help;